Building Information Modelling (BIM)

 BIM is already being used on major projects, including Cross River Rail.
 Since 1 July 2019, all Queensland Government construction projects with a value of $50 million or more are required to use BIM from the early planning phase.

 All major government infrastructure projects will transition to implement BIM by 2023.
-As of April 2021, there are 27 government projects valued at $50 million or more using BIM, and three government projects valued at less than $50 million.
+As of October 2022, there are 42 government projects valued at $50 million or more using BIM, and 18 government projects valued at less than $50 million.

 The following agencies have a BIM pilot project completed or underway and have developed plans on how they will progressively develop their BIM capability and embed its use into their normal project delivery processes: